$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

-Metals that both repel O/N/H in bulk and wet Nb(110) and Ta(110)—notably Au, Pd, Pt, and Au-rich Pd/Pt alloys—emerge as prime outer-layer candidates, while their alloys (AuPd, AuPt, AgPd, AgPt) exhibit even better wetting behavior, explaining the ability to use thinner layers of alloys when eliminating native oxides on the surfaces of Ta superconducting chips \cite{chang2025eliminating}.
+Metals that both exhibit poor bulk incorporation of O and wet Nb(110) and Ta(110)—notably Au, Pd, Pt, and Au-rich Pd/Pt alloys—emerge as prime outer-layer candidates, while their alloys (AuPd, AuPt, AgPd, AgPt) exhibit even better wetting behavior, consistent with the experimental finding that thinner alloy caps suffice to suppress oxide formation on Ta superconducting chips~\cite{chang2025eliminating}.

-\paragraph*{Coherent thickness and strain.} Optimal wetting and passivation require \emph{coherently} strained capping layers, which is nontrivial given the differences in crystal structure (e.g., fcc vs bcc) and lattice constants.
-Maintaining an overlayer coherent with the bcc\,(110) substrate costs an elastic energy (per unit area per monolayer) \(\varepsilon_{\mathrm{strain}}\).
-A simple energetic upper bound for the number of coherent monolayers is

-where \(S\) is the spreading parameter and \(a_{\parallel}\) is the area per surface atom on the (110) facet.
-Table~\ref{tab:NML} lists the resulting \(N_{\mathrm{ML}}\) for materials with \(S>0\) using DFT calculated parameters.
+\paragraph*{Coherent thickness and strain.} Optimal wetting and passivation require coherently strained capping layers.
+Achieving this across differing crystal structures (e.g., fcc films on bcc substrates) and lattice constants can demand substantial elastic accommodation, such as Bain-type tetragonal deformations of the fcc overlayer.
+Accordingly, we define the epitaxial elastic energy (per unit area per monolayer) \(\varepsilon_{\mathrm{strain}} = E_{\text{bcc}}-E_{\text{bulk}}\), where the computation of $E_{\text{bcc}}$ fixes the surface components of the strain to the substrate and allows full relaxation of the atomic coordinates (including the Bain transformation for fcc overlayers) and the vertical component of the strain.
+The calculated values for $\varepsilon_{\mathrm{strain}}$, along with the lattice mismatch of the relaxed bcc phases of each material with respect to $a_{\text{Nb}}\sim a_{\text{Ta}} \sim 3.30$~\AA, are shown in Table~\ref{tab:systems}.
+A simple energetic upper bound for the number of coherent monolayers is $N_{\mathrm{ML}}\;\approx\;\frac{|S|a_{\parallel}}{\varepsilon_{\mathrm{strain}}}$, where \(S\) is the spreading parameter and \(a_{\parallel}\) is the area per surface atom on the (110) facet.
+Table~\ref{tab:systems} lists the resulting \(N_{\mathrm{ML}}\) for materials with \(S<0\) using DFT-calculated parameters.
 Au and Ag can remain coherent for several tens of monolayers on either substrate, whereas Pd and Pt are limited to only a few, with alloys falling in between.
 Beyond this thickness, we can expect large numbers of misfit dislocations and other relaxation defects, providing pathways for impurity incorporation.
-Because the energetic margin is quickly exhausted with increasing thickness, full coverage must be secured at the few \emph{monolayer} level rather than by simply thickening the film.
+Because the energetic margin is quickly exhausted with increasing thickness, full coverage must be secured at the few-monolayer level rather than by simply thickening the film.